thindil/steamsky/bin/doc/MODDING.md

   and space).
 Can be constant value or range from minimum value to max value, separated by `..` (double dots).
 - Order: Current ship order of selected mob.
-Possible values are: Pilot, Engineer, Gunner, Repair, Craft, Upgrading, Talk, Heal, Clean, Rest, Defend.
+Possible values are: Pilot, Engineer, Gunner, Repair, Craft, Upgrading, Talk, Heal, Clean, Rest, Defend, Boarding.
 - Priorities: Orders priorities for selected mob, separated by `, ` (comma and space).
-Each priority entry is Order`:`Priority where Order is: Piloting, Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship, Talking in bases, Healing wounded, Cleaning ship and Priority is: Normal or High.
+Each priority entry is Order`:`Priority where Order is: Piloting, Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship, Talking in bases, Healing wounded, Cleaning ship, Defend ship, Board enemy ship and Priority is: Normal or High.
 - Inventory: List of inventory of selected mob.
 Each item in inventory is separated by `, ` (comma and space).
 Each item entry is Amount`x`Item index (from *items* directory).
 Amount can be constant value or range from minimum